 If your test is normal, you only need to repeat every 10 years, says Dr. Rogg, but you still should have a fecal occult blood test as part of your routine checkup.
 So think of the benefit when your doc inserts a gloved finger in your rectum during your annual exam.
 This on-the-spot test for fecal occult blood is important, because blood in the stool can be an early indicator of colon cancer.

-Although an EKG and a cardiac stress test are not routinely recommended unless you have risk factors such as a family history or are experiencing symptoms, “getting a baseline EKG is reasonable to suggest during this decade,” says Dr. Rogg.
+Although an EKG and a cardiac stress test are not routinely recommended unless you have risk factors or are experiencing symptoms, “getting a baseline EKG is reasonable,” says Dr. Rogg.
 “One thing that might be picked up on an EKG are tall waves, which can suggest thickened heart muscle, possibly caused by untreated high blood pressure.”
 This result requires follow-up with a cardiologist, he says.

-Ask your doctor if taking a daily low-dose aspirin is right for you — it is right for most men this age, says Dr. Spindell, unless you have any type of bleeding disorder.
-A study in the heart journal Circulation agrees that the therapy is useful and cost-effective.
-It’s a case of no harm and potentially enormous good: “A low-dose aspirin a day has been shown to decrease the incidence of heart disease,” Spindell says.
+Ask your doctor if taking a daily low-dose aspirin is right for you — it is for most men this age, says Dr. Spindell, unless you have any type of bleeding disorder.
+A study in the heart journal Circulation says that it's a case of no harm and potentially enormous good: “A low-dose aspirin a day has been shown to decrease the incidence of heart disease,” Spindell says.

 If you’re not sure whether to get screened for prostate cancer, you’re not the only one — there has been recent controversy.
 The American Cancer Society says that starting at age 50, you should discuss the pros and cons of this test — do it at 45, if you’re African-American, or your father or brother developed prostate cancer before age 65 — with your doctor.
-The reason to have the talk rather than definitely get the test?
 The standard screen, a blood test called for prostate-specific antigen, can be misinterpreted if not carefully read and lead to a possibly unnecessary biopsy.

 Baby boomers, listen up: The CDC recently issued a recommendation that everyone born between 1945 and 1965 get tested for hepatitis C, noting that 75 percent of adults carrying the virus were born during those years.
 The reasons why this rate is so high are not completely understood, but what is known for sure is that early detection and treatment will save lives.